jcornaz/notes.stub/README.md

 println(doc.getItemValueString("MyStringField"));    // Print : "Hello"
 ```

-**IMPORTNANT** : Not all lotus interface methods are supported.
-Be aware of the supported methods.
-The [documentation](https://slimaku.github.io/notes.stub/doc/0.1/notesstub/com.toolable.notes.stub.impl/index.html) will tell you which operation is supported or not.

-Feel free to implements more methods and to propose pull-requests.

 ## Setup
 Please note, this project need a `Notes.jar` archive, that is property of IBM and cannot be distributed.
 Therefore, you need a licensed installation of Lotus Notes.